 - 1 quart of strawberries, washed and sliced

 - 2 bananas, sliced thin

-- 1 can of crushed pineapple, drained
+- 1 can of crushed pineapple, no sugar added, drained

 - 1 large container of Cool Whip (I use Lite) thawed

 - Line all of your ingredients in front of you.

 - Start with 1/3 of the cake cubes and line the bottom of your bowl.

 - Next cover the cake cubes with 1/3 of the pudding.

 - Use 1/3 of each fruit and lay on top of the pudding layer.